NCAS-CMS/cfa-conventions/source/cfa.md

 dataset as variable `temp2`.
 As all of the external files are netCDF files, the `format` term of the **`aggregated_data`** attribute is not required.
-The fragment stored in the same dataset has different but equivalent units to the aggregated variable, and omits the size 1 `level` dimension.
+The fragment stored in the same dataset has different but equivalent units to the aggregation variable, and omits the size 1 `level` dimension.

     dimensions: